U.S. Weekly Jobless Claims Fall to 1.5 Million, 10th Week of Declining Claims

 New claims for unemployment benefits fell to 1,542,000 last week, data from the Department of Labor showed Thursday.

 This is the eleventh consecutive week of initial claims above 1 million.
-Prior to March, initial claims had never hit 700,000.
+Prior to March, initial claims had never risen as high as 700,000.

 Economists had forecast 1.565 million claims.
 Last week’s claims were revised up slightly to 1.897 million from 1.877 million.